ryanswalters/Norian/README.md

 wasp start
 ```

 For convenience, run `scripts/setup-dev.sh` to install dependencies and set up the database.
+The script checks that Node.js 18+ is installed and that the current directory is writable, then installs packages.
 It will abort with a helpful message if packages cannot be installed (for example when network access is disabled).

 `scripts/dev_bootstrap.sh` is still available to automate a full start of the development server after setup.